imt-mobisyst/lct-pls/docs/basis-01-system.md

 - __su__ : start a new session as a specific user - example: `su bob`
 - __ssh__ - open a session in a distant computer following the ssh protocol

-A user session is associate to an environement. computer system or set of systems in which a computer program or software component is deployed and executed ([Wikipedia Sept.
+A user session is associated with an environment.
+I.e. a computer system or set of systems in which a computer program or software component is deployed and executed ([Wikipedia Sept.
 2023](https://en.wikipedia.org/wiki/Deployment_environment)).

 - __env__ - list the environment variable.
 - __$__ - access a variable - example: `echo $PATH`